-The local youth choir Tromsø Ten sing invites you to a Christmas concert together with the Byron concort, witch Harrow school in London’s elite vocal ensemble, which specialises in a cappella sacred music of the Renaissance, Romantic and Modern periods.
+The local youth choir Tromsø Ten sing invites you to a Christmas concert together with the Byron consort, witch is Harrow school in London’s elite vocal ensemble, which specializes in a cappella sacred music of the Renaissance, Romantic and Modern periods.

 The Byron Consort of Harrow School

 Harrow School is one of the oldest and most famous schools in England, educating over 800 boys, all of who are full boarders.
 There are many famous alumni, of whom Winston Churchill is probably the best known.

 The Byron Consort is Harrow’s elite vocal ensemble and was founded in 2001 by Philip Evans (then Assistant Director of Music and now a House Master at Harrow) who continues to direct the choir.
 It consists of around eighteen Harrow boys and four adults.
 The choir sings a mixture of unaccompanied sacred and secular music, most of which comes from the Renaissance, Romantic and Modern periods.
 Many of the boys are ex-choristers from leading cathedral and collegiate choirs – there have recently been representatives from the choirs of Westminster Abbey, King’s and St John’s College Cambridge, Canterbury, Westminster and Winchester Cathedrals, St. George’s Chapel Windsor and Christ Church Cathedral Oxford – many of the boys are Music Award Holders at Harrow School.